steam3d/MagicPodsCore/README.md

 }
 ```

-Empty if headphones do not have capabilities:
+If device has no capabilities:

 ```
 {